gautam6023/gautam6023/ApiDoc.md

 ### `1.
 Signup / Register at vi.masaischool.com:`

-   - Make sure to use your organisation's email address to register at vi.masaischool.com.
+   - Ensure that you register at vi.masaischool.com using your organization's email address.

    ##### `Existing User`
-   - If you are an existing user for the same organisation then you will be added to the organisation automatically.
+   - If you are already a user within the same organization, you will be automatically added to the organization.
-   - After signup get your account verified from the admin of the organisation.
+   - After signing up, have your account verified by the organization's admin.

    ##### `New User`
-   - In can you are a new user then after registering, get verified your own account and organisation account with the admin / contact
+   - If you are a new user, register and verify both your personal and organizational accounts with the Ai.Mas team.

-     Ai.Mas team.
-   - New organisation will be created automatically at vi.masaischool.com with respect your business email address.
+   - A new organization will be automatically created at vi.masaischool.com based on your business email address If you are an new user.

 ### `2.
-Create API Key for the organisation:`
+Generate an API Key for the Organization:`

- - After getting verified your organisation and your account you can get your API key.
+ - Once your organization and account are verified, you can generate an API key.

- - Get API keys from the admin / Ai.Mas team as of now.
+ - Obtain API keys from the admin or Ai.Mas team as of now.

- - After getting the API key, To access the API's of the Ai.Mas platform you need to pass API key as a token in the headers of the all       requests.
+ - After obtaining the API key, include it as a token in the headers of all API requests to access the Ai.Mas platform..

    ```js
       headers:{